Influenza Activity Surveillance

 Influenza A(H3N2) is the dominant circulating influenza strain.

-Hospital Surveillance – the rate of influenza like illness (ILI) presentations to selected emergency departments decreased this week but remains above the seasonal threshold.
+Hospital Surveillance – the rate of influenza like illness (ILI) presentations to selected emergency departments increased and remains well above the seasonal threshold.

-Laboratory surveillance – the proportion of respiratory samples positive for influenza was 14.3%, continuing its steady increase.
+Laboratory surveillance – the total number of influenza isolations continues to rise along with the proportion of respiratory samples positive for influenza (29.2%).

-National and international influenza surveillance influenza activity is variable across Australia, increasing in some regions, while low and stable in others.
+National and international influenza surveillance – the most recent national reports suggest influenza activity at the national level continued to increase indicating that the season is underway.
 Current influenza strains are well matched to the 2016 influenza vaccines.
-Influenza activity is increasing in other regions in the Southern Hemisphere.
+Influenza activity is increasing in some other regions in the Southern Hemisphere.

 For more information: NSW Health - Infectious Diseases Alert

-The statewide percentage of positive tests (public laboratories) in the most recent week was 7.2%, which is lower than would be expected if transmission of influenza was widespread in the community.
+The statewide percentage of positive tests in the most recent week was 15.7%

 For more information: QLD Health - Preventable Diseases

-Fifty-seven cases of influenza were reported this week with 52 cases being characterised as influenza A and five as influenza B. Cases comprised of 25 males and 32 females, with a median age of 41 years.
-Eight (14%) notifications were for children aged less than 10 years and 13 (23%) notifications for persons aged 65 years or greater.
-There have been 1,028 cases of influenza notified year-to-date, compared with 3,521 cases reported for the same period last year.
+One hundred and sixty-eight cases of influenza were reported this week with 152 cases being characterised as influenza A and 16 as influenza B. Cases comprised of 81 males and 87 females, with a median age of 38 years.
+Thirty-four (20%) notifications were for children aged less than 10 years and 34 (20%) notifications for persons aged 65 years or greater.
+There have been 1,527 cases of influenza notified year-to-date, compared with 6,601 cases reported for the same period last year.

 For more information: Communicable Diseases Control Branch